pedrada88/relative/README.md

 *-output_pairvocab*: Co-ocurring window size.
 Default: 10

-*-stopwords*: Path to stopwords file.
+*-stopwords*: Path to stopwords file ("false" if no stopwords to be used).
 Default: stopwords_en.txt

 *-min_freq*: Minimum frequency of words.
 Default: 5